 We use Framebridge all the time to frame our clients' travel and family photographs.
-Whether its a grid or more eclectic pairing, almost every single home we design incorporates a gallery wall.
+Whether it's a grid or more eclectic pairing, almost every single home we design incorporates a gallery wall.
 I love being able to visualize the frame with the art before committing!

 Install day and seeing our clients come home to completely finished house!
 We spend months and sometimes years working with clients to build their homes and then get a couple days to bring all the furniture in, hang the artwork, and style every surface—that's when the magic happens!

 My Tuesdays look like me sitting in a rolling chair going from one desk to the next reviewing designs, putting together fabric schemes and editing drawings.
-In the middle of those meetings, I will film a little bit for our webisodes and meet with our production teams for McGee & Co. products!
+In the middle of those meetings, I'll meet with our production teams for McGee & Co. products!